 The steel cylinder is made from rolled steel plates welded lengthwise or helically.
 It ends in spigot or socket sections by means of which the pipes can be assembled using welded joints or joints with elastomer gaskets.
-The watertightness of the welding is checked on all the steel cylinders by means of a porosity test and hydrostatic testing.
+The watertightness of the welding is checked on all the steel cylinders by means of capillary and hydrostatic tests.